istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 ## Configuring multiple TLS hosts in a gateway

-If you configure multiple gateway servers, either in a single Gateway, or spread across more than one that use the same selector labels, with the same port number and protocol HTTPS, then you must ensure that the corresponding port names are unique.
+If you configure multiple gateway servers, either in a single `Gateway`, or spread across more than one that use the same `selector` labels, with the same port number and protocol HTTPS, then you must ensure that the corresponding port names are unique.
 For example: